🖌️

 Unit testing is one of the most important levels of test because check the code at the lowest level.
 This meaning that each line of code should be tested at this level.
 This level normally is the responsibility of the developer and always when a new code will be added in any project must exist unit tests associated.

 Additionally, this level of test helps with the concept called code coverage, this concept is a measure to describe the degree to which the source code has been tested.
-The coverage could be of different levels for example statement coverage, decision coverage, branch coverage, etc. (See Reference about code coverage).
+The coverage could be of different levels for example statement coverage, decision coverage, branch coverage, etc. (See ).

 Related to the standards to follow in WebMap it is possible to mention the next ones:

 • Any project related to unit testing must use Behavior-Driven-Development (BDD) to take advantage of the benefits of this methodology.
-(See References about BDD).
+(See ).

 • Related to the last point, the tool to use must be the library of the Quality Mate team called Mobilize.QualityMate.BDD.